sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

-# For letter b, information about installed packages
+# For first letter b, information about installation packages

 <details>
 <summary>b43-fwcutter</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Firmware extraction tool for Broadcom wireless driver
+Short desc    : Firmware extraction tool for Broadcom wireless driver
 URL          : http://bues.ch/b43/fwcutter/
-Лицензия     : BSD
+License      : BSD
-Описание     : This package contains the 'b43-fwcutter' tool which is used to
+Descript     : This package contains the 'b43-fwcutter' tool which is used to
              : extract firmware for the Broadcom network devices.
              :
              : See the README.too file shipped in the package's documentation for